Dubai family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No DIFC, ADGM, or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, or SPV setup.
 No EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No Sharia compliance review.
+No Sharia compliance evaluation.

 These belong with UAE counsel who specialise in family-office structuring and US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or fiduciary implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or fiduciary implications, GMA flags it and defers before execution.

 Frequently asked.

 Family-office-backed industrials, family-office-backed infrastructure, engineering-commercial holdings, premium real-estate services, and technical B2B portfolio companies.
-The pattern is consistent across these sectors: US category anchor is missing, US peer set is absent, and the materials read as holding-brand overflow rather than commercial positioning.
-Fit is confirmed in discovery.
+The pattern is consistent across these sectors: US category anchor is missing, US peer set is absent, and the materials land as holding-brand overflow rather than commercial positioning.
+Fit is checked against the concrete US move.

 No. Single-family-office structures, DIFC or ADGM foundations, SPV formation, fiduciary agreements, trustee selection, EB-5 or E-2 visa work, and US tax residency sit with UAE counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place, including the holding brand and the operating brand surfaces the public and the US intermediary read.
+GMA builds the US website, deck, proof, and follow-up around the structure counsel already chose, including the holding brand and the operating brand touchpoints the public and the US intermediary evaluate.

 Yes.
 Dubai and the DIFC are the primary corridor, but ADGM-registered family offices in Abu Dhabi and Saudi single-family offices in Riyadh with US portfolio companies or US co-investment vehicles are served through the same engagement shapes.
 The holding-brand-versus-operating-brand problem is consistent across Gulf family offices entering the US.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because multiple portfolio surfaces are usually in scope.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because multiple portfolio websites, decks, and sales materials are usually in scope.

 Further on Dubai and the US corridor.